 I warmed the young birds again what before, th, and when I went back to the blind once more it was two o'clock.
-Then quite unexpectedly the female returned for the third time since my ministrations began, this time without food, and following a few heart hesitating and seemingly awkward attempts to cover her young, she settled over them and wriggled down at last to brood.
-An hour later she left the nest, came back soon with food, fed one of her offspring, by now and settled on them again, so the young birds had recovered their normal reactions.
-The sound before the property of the pound birds had recovered their normal reactions.
+Then quite unexpectedly the female returned for the third time since my ministrations began, this time without food, and following a few headt hesitating and seemingly awkward attempts to cover her young, she settled over them and wriggled down at last to brood.
+An hour later she left the nest, came back soon with food, fed one of her offspring, brood. by now and settled southbes.again.softe young birds had/recovered their normal reactions.ness.